troglobit/troglobit.github.io/_posts/2016-11-06-merecat---another-stray-kitten-.markdown

 - Sort directories first in dir listings
 - Include systemd unit file
-- Add `debian/` packaging
+- Add `debian/` packaging, easy to rebuild and replace for others
 - Add `--enable-public-html` to enable `~user/public_html` dirs
-- Add support for using top-level `/cgi-bin` as fallback from vhosts
+- Support for using shared `WEBROOT/cgi-bin` as fallback from vhosts
 - Update default landing page

 ### Fixes